gridgain/yardstick/README.md

 1. `ThroughputLatencyProbe` - measures throughput and latency
 2. `DStatProbe` - collects information provided by Linux/Unix ‘dstat’ command, such as various network, CPU, or memory metrics
 3. `VmStatProbe` - collects information provided by Linux/Unix ‘vmstat’ command (which is a subset of ‘dstat’ command), such as various network, CPU, or memory metrics
+4. `PercentileProbe` - tracks the latency of each individual request and collects the time frame bucket

 ## Creating Yardstick Benchmarks
 There are two main interfaces that need to be implemented, `BenchmarkServer` and `BenchmarkDriver`: